dxdw2021/cline/old_docs/prompting/README.md

 ## Prompting Cline 💬

-**Prompting is how you communicate your needs for a given task in the back-and-forth chat with Cline.** Cline understands natural language, so write conversationally.
+**Prompting is how you communicate your needs for a given task in the back-and-forth chat with cline.** Cline understands natural language, so write conversationally.

 Effective prompting involves: